This post may contain affiliate links. Read my full disclosure policy.

-- Place the ball on a well-floured surface, sprinkle with flour and knead gently just to incorporate ( for 2 seconds- don’t over knead!)
-Pat into 6 x 10 inch rectangle.
-Fold up the sides into thirds like a tri-fold envelop and pat again into a 6 x10 inch rectangle.
+- Place the ball on a well-floured surface, sprinkle with flour and knead gently just to incorporate ( for 5 seconds- don’t over knead).
+Pat into a 6 x 10-inch rectangle.
+Fold up the sides into thirds like a tri-fold envelope and pat again into a 6 x10 inch rectangle.
 Fold up the sides into thirds again.
 Re-flour your work surface, adding more if needed.
-Pat into a 8 x 5 inch rectangle about 1 1/2 inches tall.
+Pat into an 8 x 5-inch rectangle about 1 1/2 inches tall.
 Cut into 6 equal pieces.

 - Place on a parchment-lined sheet pan and bake for 20-25 minutes.
 Check at 15-20 minutes, rotating pan if necessary.
 Keep baking until biscuits are beautifully golden and internal temp reaches 205F.

 A friend of mine makes this with 3/4 and sometimes 1/2 the butter- and it still turns out.
 A little less flakey but still pretty good.